digicert/terraform-provider-digicert/README.md

     Upon successful execution, Terraform will:

-    Send a request to the DigiCert-ONE API.
+    Send a request to the DigiCert ONE API.

     Issue the requested certificates.